thegostev/thegostev/README.md

 ### Hi there 👋

-Having years of experience creating products for developers and recent one on supporting community of developers as a Product Manager, I’m excited to replicate these successes with Spotify.
-Being long-term Spotify user it feels special to be a part of a right company!
+Having years of experience creating products for developers and B2B and B2C ones.

 Community building, growing and harnessing is a fantastic job product-wise (in IndyRiot I was a part of community product development).
 It’s even more exciting if it’s a developers community as it’s something very close to my previous experience: